kunaaal-g/SCT_CS_Task-04/README.md

 - Ends logging when `#` is typed.
 - Saves keystrokes to a file (`log.txt`).
 - Works in **Cxxdroid** (Android C IDE).

+This project was created as part of a system programming task to simulate user input logging using basic C functions like `getchar()` and `fprintf()`.
+It is meant for hands-on learning and demonstration only.

 ## 🧑‍💻 How It Works
 1. Run the program.